Chapter Five: Hallet Dismissed/Thornton Appointed

 Credit Scott for business forms and contracts.
 Give Thornton credit for writing "the various Members of the Work, to preserve an elegant Correspondence."
 Four days later, Thornton sent a personal letter to Trumbull that was sent with an official offer to Hadfield.
 His personal letter gave some idea why he changed his mind about hiring Hadfield.
 He boasted to Trumbull that he was "pleased" that his appointment as a commissioner "will afford me an opportunity of correcting some wilful errors which have been fallen into by those jealous men who objected to my plan, because I was not regularly brought up an architect.”
 Both Hallet and Hoban objected to his plan.
 It seems that "elegant correspondence" required two superintendents.
 Hoban would have to stay at the President's house and Hadfield could assist in allowing Thornton to change the Capitol design.
 He had told Lear that the "approved plan" did not require Hadfield's assistance.
 In his letter to Trumbull, the approved plan became "the general plan."
 He asked Trumbull "to represent to Mr. Hadfield that the general plan is adopted, but there may be particular parts that will require minute attention, and I shall be always happy in consulting the taste of Mr. Hadfield.
 I have much pleasure in expectation, for he will be a pleasing acquisition to me.”
 In the same letter, Thornton asked Trumbull to send him a copy in miniature of the Farnese Hercules.
 Since Hallet had not preserved Thornton's portico in his July 1793 revision of the plan, Hercules no longer mounted the pediment.
 Thornton planned to restore him.
 Of course, the statuette requested was only for a niche on his Georgetown house.
 Trumbull didn't react to Thornton's boasting but did advise Hadfield "to avoid any circumstances that may thwart their [the commissioners'] views or give them offence."
 He also intimated that except for L'Enfant, no one in America would "be your equal in knowledge in your profession."(33)

 Thornton wrote two letters to Lettsom after his appointment.
 The December letter exaggerated the powers and prestige of the commissioners.
 The January letter bemoaned his lack of real accomplishments.
-His colleagues obviously found him useful, writing to someone as daunting and demanding as the General was not easily done.
+His colleagues obviously found him useful, writing to someone as daunting and demanding as the president was not easily done.
 They also decided to send him to Philadelphia to establish a line of credit not dependent on Greenleaf.
 Commissioner Carroll, the politician, was best suited to return and renew his many connections in the capital, but he was dying.
-To excuse his not going, Commissioner Scott announced that his conviction, born of his review of the Greenleaf contract, that the board should not mortgage any more lots prevented him from trying to package a proposal that might require mortgaging lots.
-Thornton had no legal training but that did not disqualify a know-it-all.
-Scott amassed and arranged a long report that was sent to president that proved the board needed a loan, and then he and Carroll trusted that Thornton could do the necessary paper work in Philadelphia.(35)
+To excuse his not going, Commissioner Scott explained that his review of Greenleaf's contract convinced him that the board should not mortgage any more lots.
+However, he pulled together a long report that was sent to the president that proved the board needed a loan.
+He and Carroll trusted that Thornton could do the necessary paper work in Philadelphia.(35)

 There is no evidence that in the few weeks before he would go to Philadelphia that Thornton researched how to package loans from banks.
-He did set out to research and write reports that would allow his talents to shine.
+He did set out to research and write reports that would allow his talents to shine and that distinguished his contribution to the project from his colleagues.
 The old board had hired a French engineer who offered to come up with a plan to level the city so that houses, streets and drainage ditches were arranged rationally.
 "Monsr.
 Blois" began the first step in the process by charting the altitude of points throughout the city.
-Building on that, Thornton announced in his report to the president: "it appears necessary to lay the plan I propose before the Executive that a certain rule may be adopted by which all future operations shall be regulated."
+Building on that, Thornton announced in his report to the president on leveling the city that: "it appears necessary to lay the plan I propose before the Executive that a certain rule may be adopted by which all future operations shall be regulated."
 He described and drew his rule using the alphabet from A to O.

 Ironically, Blois's chart of the wavy terrain of Capitol Hill, not Hallet's designs, allowed Thornton to once again address the needs of the Capitol.
 Work on the foundation would resume in the spring.
 The president had not allowed putting the building higher on the hill which necessitated a decision on scheduling the removal of ground behind the building.
 The old board assumed the grounds around the Capitol site could be dug up by brick makers.
 Blois's map of Capitol Hill showed where the clay had to be removed.
 Thornton had a different idea: raise the foundation higher.
 To gain a scientific understanding of the problem, the doctor followed in Blois's footsteps.
 As he put it in his report to the president: "Being cautious of admitting any Information on this important Subject, without investigating the minutiæ myself, I went over the Ground with a very accurate Instrument, and took the different heights, which I found corresponded so nearly to the Elevations given by Monsr Blois, that I may, with great propriety proceed upon his Reports as Data, in calculating the difference of the Expence of raising the foundation and of removing the Ground."

 Hallet's "rather being under truth" about the cost of raising the foundation was not the type of wilful errors that bothered Thornton.
 In his report on the foundation, he did fault Hallet for wasting money by sinking the foundation too deep on the east side.
-Then he essayed a second report devoted to the basement, which would be next built, that directly challenged Hallet.
+Then he essayed a second report devoted to the basement, which would be built next, that directly challenged Hallet.

 However, his report on the basement is rather spare, only three paragraphs.
 What limited his prose was the same factor that left a gaping hole in the portion of the report the board sent to the president accounting for past and estimating future expenditures for the Capitol.
 The board blamed the conduct "of Mr Hallet whose capricious and obstinate refusal to deliver up such Sections of the Capitol as were Wanting obliged the late Commissioners to discharge him, and occasioned some difficulties in this business."
 That language sounded like something Thornton would write.
 However, the report included a sentence that cost conscious Scott likely wrote.
 The board mooted the debate between Hallet's courtyard and Thornton's portico: "... we beg leave to Suggest the Idea whether it would not be prudent in the present State of our funds to forego carrying on more of that building than the immediate accommodation of Congress may require."(36)

 Thornton began his report on the basement with a supposition: "It has been hinted" that there would be no basement.
 Then he fumed "I cannot tell what was contemplated by those who immediately superintended the building."
-Then he concluded: "I must beg leave to remark that very great liberties have been taken in laying out the foundation of the Capitol, and unnecessary deviations made from the plan you were pleased to approve."
+Then he observed: "I must beg leave to remark that very great liberties have been taken in laying out the foundation of the Capitol, and unnecessary deviations made from the plan you were pleased to approve."
 He didn't specify the liberties taken.
-Instead, in the next sentence, he rewrote history by reminding the president that "the impracticability of that plan was urged, to give place to one which is not less so, but more expensive."
+He made a bold promise: "It shall be my particular study to accommodate the original to the present foundation leaving out all difficulties or parts which the most common artificer cannot execute."
+He also rewrote history by reminding the president that "the impracticability of [his] plan was urged, to give place to one which is not less so, but more expensive."
 Of course, the president accepted changes to Thornton's plan because everyone agreed that Hallet's revision made it less expensive.
 But not actually knowing whether Hallet's latest plan had a basement, Thornton could only ask: "Why for the mere sake of differing from the original plan should the order of things be inverted?"
-That was a rhetorical question.
-In his report, he made a bold promise: "It shall be my particular study to accommodate the original to the present foundation leaving out all difficulties or parts which the most common artificer cannot execute."

 In a January 8 letter to Lettsom, that mainly complained about his ill health and depression over not being famous, Thornton highlighted one bright prospect, establishing a university "which has long lived in my mind, and which on mentioning my ideas to the President he approved of much.
 He even desired me to write and digest a plan."
 Had he?
 In letters to Lettsom, Thornton tended to exaggerate.
-In his previous letter he had bragged that the commissioners "have the expenditure of all the public monies, for the accommodation of congress, in buildings, etc. We have the disposal of one half the whole city....The trust reposed in us is so great that I do not know a more extensive power in any office of the government, except the President, or perhaps the Secretary of State, Treasury and War."
+In his previous letter, he had bragged that "the trust reposed in us is so great that I do not know a more extensive power in any office of the government, except the President, or perhaps the Secretary of State, Treasury and War."

 Thornton wrote the commissioners' reply to the president 's January 28 letter and it hailed Thornton for what he had not done: "Many have suggested in part what ought to be done in forming a general plan.
 None has yet been presented, but the Board was informed, some time ago, that Dr Thornton has long had it in Contemplation to lay such an one before the Executive, and has made some progress in digesting it."
 Actually, Blodget was the man doing the spade work for the University.
 In January, he notified Thornton that he had convened a committee of artists who were "busily employed in the affairs of the national university.
 We are now on the college of painting."(38)